ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 **QB2.26:** Are genes overlapping these boundaries and what do they do?
 (Hint: important gene to consider is CENPN)

+*CENPN is a centromere protein, important for chromosome segregation*

 **QB2.27:** Are there any other genes within the target region that could perhaps explain male morphological and behavioral changes?
 (Hint: important genes to consider are HSD17B2, SDR42E1 and MC1R; check where these are in your annotation and see if you can find functional information using, e.g. the Uniprot database or the EnsEMBL website)

+*HSB17B2 catalyzes testosterone conversion and is involved in progesterone resistance SDR42E1 is short chain dehydrogenase, involved in steroid biosynthesis MC1R is the melanocortin 1 receptor, key component in mammalian hair color; albinoism*

 **QB2.28:** CENPN is a heterozygous loss of function mutation in "Satellites" and "Feader" males.
 Can you think of how this relates to the lower frequency of the "Feader" and "Satellite" morphs?

 ## B2.9.
 Re-run AUGUSTUS with hints from chicken lift-over (extra exercise)